Statement of Purpose

 - Adhere to existing state, local and national statures governing the practice of psychology.

-- Utilize Titanium to keep tract of all internship hours including: direct clinical contact hours, case management, preparation for seminars, hours spent on dissertation or other research, preparation for OTC projects, indirect service hours and all other work related activities.
+- Utilize Medicat to keep tract of all internship hours including: direct clinical contact hours, case management, preparation for seminars, hours spent on dissertation or other research, preparation for OTC projects, indirect service hours and all other work related activities.
 Hours should total to 2000 or more for the year.

 - Provide 500 hours of direct clinical service of direct clinical service which is defined as face to face individual and group counseling.